dnkllhr/ExtendEvaluateF/README.md

 [//]: # (a detailed list of all the known bugs/issues needing to be addressed (if the repository system has an issue tracking system, record the issues there)

 See the Issues page.

-Bug(s):
-Networking – turnCoordinator tests are failing due to attempts of connecting to a socket that doesn’t exist.
-Therefore, when you make tests, if you have a server at a particular port, the tests will not pass.

-Limitation(s):
-AI – the AI does not look far ahead and because it does not know the current state of the meeple or meepleAvailable, it does not know to ration them.
-The AI is expected to place 7 meeples in the most optimal wat and close out regions to get more.